Internet use on the rise

 After stagnating for three years, the number of internet users has been rising since 2012, as a result of lower prices following improvements in international connectivity.
 Historically, the landlocked country has depended on satellites for its international bandwidth, and on other countries for transit capacity to landing points of international submarine fibre optic cable systems.
 The landing of additional cables in the region in 2011 and 2012 has improved the competitive situation in this sector.

 The planned privatisation of BTC has been postponed in the wake of the global economic crisis and is now expected to be completed in 2014.
+In the interim, BTC has been transformed into a retailer of services while BoFiNeT was created as a separate wholesale infrastructure business.

 - One of the highest levels of mobile and fixed-line penetration in Africa;